mattgj/Megascans-UE4LiveLink/README.md

 ##
 ![ ](https://raw.githubusercontent.com/Quixel/Megascans-UE4LiveLink/master/Resources/unreal_viewport.jpg)

-## Installing the LiveLink with Megascans Bridge
+## Installing the LiveLink with Quixel Bridge
 Megascans is an ecosystem consisting of a huge scan library and a set of tools to help you work with that library, and Bridge is one of those tools.
-Megascans Bridge lets you Instantly access the entire Megascans library, batch export straight to your game engine or 3D software, and unleash your imagination without having to waste time on importing assets.
+Quixel Bridge lets you Instantly access the entire Megascans library, batch export straight to your game engine or 3D software, and unleash your imagination without having to waste time on importing assets.

 How to install the LiveLink with Bridge :